Begin Your Search

 Expected Application TimeframeImmediate

-The purpose of this expanded access program (EAP) is to provide amivantamab for the treatment of patients with metastatic non-small cell lung cancer who have epidermal growth factor receptor exon 20 insertion mutations, and whose disease has progressed during or after current standard of care platinum-based chemotherapy.
+The purpose of this expanded access program (EAP) is to provide amivantamab for the treatment of participants with metastatic non-small cell lung cancer who have epidermal growth factor receptor exon 20 insertion mutations, and whose disease has progressed during or after current standard of care platinum-based chemotherapy.
 This intermediate EAP may be considered for individuals with serious/life-threatening diseases or conditions, where there are no alternative treatments or where individuals have progressed following standard of care.

 The purpose of this study is to provide early access to TMC114 (a protease inhibitor) for HIV-1 infected patients with limited or no treatment options, who have failed multiple antiretroviral (ARV) regimens, and to evaluate the longer-term safety and tolerability of TMC114/r in combination with other antiretrovirals